awsdocs/ec2-image-builder-user-guide/doc_source/create-infra-config.md

 ## Update an infrastructure configuration \(AWS CLI\)<a name="cli-update-infrastructure-configuration"></a>

-The following example shows an imageguilder update\-infrastructure\-configuration\.json command, followed by the AWS CLI command that allows you to update an infrastructure configuration that references the JSON file\.
+The following example scenario consists of a JSON file, called `update-infrastructure-configuration.json`, followed by running the imagebuilder update\-infrastructure\-configuration command that uses the JSON file as input\.
+The JSON file contains infrastructure configuration details for the update\.

  The example `update-infrastructure-configuration.json` contents are as follows\.